Is All-on-4 procedure the same procedure as Teeth-in-a-Day/Teeth-in-1-Day ?

 I offer craftsmanship warranty for as long as I am in practice.
 Anything that happens to the implants or prosthesis, I fix or replace for free.
 I am looking to practice at least another 30 years.
 Nobel Biocare also offers a Lifetime Warranty on their product.

-Is ostoporosis a contraindication for Dental Implants?
+Is osteoporosis a contraindication for Dental Implants?

 I’ve been told by other dentists that I do not have enough bone to have implants and I need a ton of bone grafting.
 How do I know I have enough bone for this procedure?

 Most of the bone loss occurs in the back area of the jaws, so if you plan to have implants in the back area, you may have to go through a bone grafting procedure.
-But all-on-4 procedure uses the front bone of the jaw(denser and higher quality than the back bone) and tilts the implants towards the back, so while the implants are “rooted” into the high quality bone, they support the back teeth also.
+But all-on-4 procedure uses the front bone of the jaw(denser and higher quality than the backbone) and tilts the implants towards the back, so while the implants are “rooted” into the high-quality bone, they support the back teeth also.
 80% of patients who were told that they cannot have dental implants because of thin bone, can have this procedure done.